Vision & Mission

-We strive to be a vibrant church community that challenges individuals to craft their own spiritual journeys, and to engage in creative and responsible action in the world.
+We strive to be a vibrant church community that challenges individuals to craft their own spiritual journeys and to engage in creative and responsive action in the world.

 We support the creative tension between intellect and spirit, science and faith, individual and community, tradition and change, challenging us to honor our legacy by embracing the future.

 We value the spirit of inquiry which respects the religious, humanist, and spiritual teachings from many wisdom traditions.

 We value the direct experience of the mystery that moves us to engage in the never-ending search for universal truths that free the mind.

 We value the active practice of love and justice in human relationships which validate the worth and dignity of each human being, inspiring us to deepen our commitment to deeds over creed, calling us to grow the soul.

 We value community founded on the purposeful inclusion of all, in the service of others within the church and beyond, connecting and empowering us to change the world.